 Deciding to travel for a year came with a range of budgeting concerns.
 How would we last a whole year?
 What type of sacrifices would we have to make in order to travel comfortably for twelve months?
 For us, the one thing we’d been looking forward to testing out was staying in one place.
 That way we’d get back into a routine and feel like we’d get to know a place intimately.
 Fortunately, we found a way to do that, without costing us a cent in accommodation, and so for the last month – we’ve been pet sitting!
 Hello free accommodation.

 It was my aunt who suggested we give the website Trusted Housesitters a try back in Sydney, when we often needed a cat sitter.
 It was so easy and thankfully for us, quick to find a last minute sitter.
-When we decided we wanted to travel for a year, we even gave pet sitting a try in Sydney after we’d moved out of our apartment three weeks early.
+When we decided we wanted to travel for a year, we even gave pet sitting a try in Sydney.
+After we’d moved out of our apartment three weeks early, to save travel money.
 Needless to say, it helped us save thousands of dollars in rent that we would add to our travel savings.
 Plus we got to hang out with Lulu, I mean would you just look at her!!

 How does it work?

 First of all, you need to register and pay for your annual membership.
 You can choose a pet sitter option, a homeowner option or opt for both, which we took up initially.
 Set up your profile and start applying.

 Where can I pet sit?

 All over the world.
 I’ve noticed the most popular regions are Australia, U.K and U.S.A.
 That’s not to say there’s also dream sits that pop up in the Caribbean, all over Europe and throughout Asia.
 Sit’s can be over a weekend, a month and I’ve even seen a sit available in Thailand for a year.
 They didn’t have pets, they were just hoping someone would water their plants.
 Unreal right?